Casino at Marino: Design and construction

 Widely regarded as one of the most important neo-classical buildings in Ireland, the Casino is notable also for its relatively small size, measuring only fifty feet square to the outer columns.
 In plan, it takes the form of a Greek Cross with a pair of columns framing each projecting elevation.
 Seen from the outside, the building has the appearance of a single-roomed structure, with a large panelled door on the north elevation and a single large window on each of the other elevations.
 This is all an illusion, however, as it actually contains 16 rooms over three floors.
 Only two of the panels in the door open to allow entrance, and the panes of glass in the windows are subtly curved, disguising the partitioning which allows what looks like a single window to serve several separate rooms.

 Many other tricks are used throughout the construction to preserve the apparent simplicity of the design.
 Four of the columns which surround the building are hollow and, with a length of chain dangling in each, allow rainwater to drain down.
 The Roman funerary urns on the roof, possibly designed by James Gandon, are also functional chimneys.

-Many of the most famous European designers of the era were engaged in the design and construction.
-Much of the interior was designed by Simon Vierpyl, some of the sculpture including the basalt lions or leopards completed by Joseph Wilton, Johann Heinrich Müntz was engaged to design an Egyptian room and other elements of the interior while Giovanni Battista Cipriani designed statues of Apollo, Venus, Bacchus and Ceres on the building as well as the dragon entrance gates which are still in existence.
+Many of the most famous European craftsmen and designers of the era were engaged in the design and construction.
+Much of the interior was designed by Simon Vierpyl, some of the sculpture including the basalt lions or leopards completed by Joseph Wilton, Johann Heinrich Müntz was engaged to design an Egyptian room and other elements of the interior.
+It is also likely he designed the large gothic tower in the gardens.

+Giovanni Battista Cipriani designed statues of Apollo, Venus, Bacchus and Ceres on the building as well as the dragons or griffins on the gate piers which are still in existence but have been moved to Griffith Avenue rather than their original location near the Malahide Road and now form the entrance to the Marino Institute of Education.

+Matthew Peters was also consulted about designing a stove and garden walks for Francis Caulfeild, 2nd Earl of Charlemont.

 The structure includes a basement level with servants quarters which were originally labelled as the ale and wine cellar, servants hall, butlers pantry, pantry, kitchen and scullery.

 The main floor with reception rooms were labelled as the vestibule (with coffered ceiling), saloon, study and a bedroom.

 The top storey included servants' rooms and a State Bedroom.
-One of the rooms includes the Blue Salon.
-It includes a wooden parquet floor, with the Star of David in the centre, stucco work on the ceiling and a white marble fireplace.
-It contains some very fine plasterwork ceilings and some elaborate hardwood parquet floors.
+One of the rooms includes the Blue Salon which features an intricately detailed hardwood parquet floor, with the Star of David in the centre, fine stucco work on the ceiling and a white marble fireplace.

 Originally the Casino may have been linked to Marino House or other nearby structures by a tunnel.
+Various tunnels leading to and from the structure are still in existence.